MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-information-protection.md

     1. Under **Governance**, open the **Box** section and select **Apply classification label**.
 Select the label you want to apply.

-    1. Because [Cloud App Security is integrated with Azure Information Protection](azip-integration.md), you can select from your existing list of classification labels to be used to protect the data.
+    1. Because [Defender for Cloud Apps is integrated with Azure Information Protection](azip-integration.md), you can select from your existing list of classification labels to be used to protect the data.

     1. Click **Create**.